spookylukey/pyastgrep/README.rst

    pyastgrep './/Call[not(ancestor::withitem)]/func/Name[@id="open"]'

-Names longer than 42 characters:
+Names longer than 42 characters, wherever they are used.

 .. code:: bash